kenswain/BucketList/BucketList.md

 ## Lifestyle

-* Live on a vinyard when I retire
+* Live on a vineyard when I retire
 * Play golf 3 times a week
 * Live debt free